amithkc3/Motion-Detection/readme.txt

-Works on Raspberry Pi PiCamera
+Works on Raspberry Pi PiCamera.

 To run:
 python3 motion.py